 This bread machine has an incredible 29 settings, including; 1) soft bread, 2) bread, 3) fast bread, 4) soft buns, 5) French bread, 6) sweet bread, 7) whole wheat bread, 8) rye bread, 9) rice bread (with gluten), 10) rice bread (without gluten), 11) natural sourdough, 12) natural yeast bread dough, 13), natural yeast bread, 14) knead only, 15) fermentation, 16) bake only, 17) bread dough, 18) pizza dough, 19) udon/pasta dough, 20) soba dough, 21) mochi, 22) cake, 23) cake sale, 24) jam, 25) caramel, 26) fresh butter, 27) yogurt, 28) fresh cheese, 29) second fresh cheese setting.

-If you thought 17 settings was enough, talk about 29!
+If you thought 17 settings were enough, talk about 29!
 This machine is ideal for those who want to experiment with new recipes and make a range of different breads, not just mochi.

 Similar to the 122 models, it also has a 13-hour delayed timer, an LCD screen with soft buttons, and a viewing window.